Houston Texans agree to trade Deshaun Watson to Cleveland Browns

 Representatives of the Carolina Panthers and New Orleans Saints met separately Monday with Watson.
 The Browns spoke to him Tuesday.
 The Atlanta Falcons met with him Wednesday.
 The Saints had a second meeting with him Wednesday night.

 The Falcons and Saints were believed to be the finalists after the Browns and Panthers were informed that they no longer were under consideration.
-But Watson reversed course and chose Cleveland.
+But Watson reversed course and chose the Browns as the team for which he would waive his no-trade clause.

 The Browns’ deal for Watson means that they are prepared to part with quarterback Baker Mayfield, who has spent four seasons in Cleveland since being chosen with the top overall selection in the 2018 NFL draft.
 Mayfield has asked to be traded but the Browns initially told him through his representative that they would not comply with that request, according to people familiar with the situation.
 It appears that will change, with the Watson trade.